ksstormnet/cme-cpt-and-taxonomy/docs/architecture/OVERVIEW.md

 To add new personas:

-1. Use the Personas settings page in the admin
+1. Use the WordPress admin to create new Persona posts
-2. Add the new persona key and name
+2. Add gender-specific images for the persona
-3. Update database
-4. Update frontend detection logic

 ### Custom Field Integration

-To add persona support to custom fields:
+To add persona support to custom fields (planned):

 ```php
 // Register a custom field for persona content